thomasjungblut/tjungblut-math/README.md

 -------

 To neglect the performance problem with large matrices/vectors, I have added JBLAS for dense matrix multiplications.
-JBLAS is only activated when not on Windows 64bit, as there is no compiled ATLAS implementation available.
+JBLAS is only activated on matrices that are bigger than 500 elements on every dimension.
+On Linux (I use Ubuntu) it uses ATLAS routines and needs libgfortran3.
+On Windows 64bit it uses lapack-lite and needs mingw64-x86_64-gcc-core and mingw64-x86_64-gfortran in the path.

 You can read more about the datails on the [JBLAS project page.](http://jblas.org/ "JBLAS project page.")